Finally got tired of the Amadeal XJ12-300 milling machine and upgraded to a Sieg SX2.7

 As you can see in the image on the left the column is bolted to the base with 4x 10mm bolts and 2x dowels that are used to align the post.

 This immediately solves one of the issues that I had with the Amadeal mini mill in that the column wasn’t stiff enough.
 My simple measurements show that this Sieg SX2.7 static stiffness is roughly 4x higher than the mini mill.

 The image to the right shows the column with the head still attached laying on it’s back.

-The dowels work well aligning the column, plus as you can see on the base there are two machined pads with a lower rough cast central section on the base.
+The dowels work well aligning the column (a fairly fundamental engineering technique well executed here), plus as you can see on the base there are two machined pads with a lower rough cast central section on the base.
 These two parts fit together well and the 10mm bolts provide a good clamping force.

 The downside of this simple arrangement is that neither the head or column tilt and so all machining is square on, unless you buy an angle plate or vice that can be set at an angle – this latter option is a far better option than a tilting column that by nature is not very stiff.

 - End Milling Capacity: 16mm

 - Face Milling Capacity: 50mm

 - Spindle Taper: MT3 (this one) – you can have R8

 - Spindle to Table Distance: 345mm (MT3)